LAPD Threat Management Unit

 The Threat Management Unit (TMU) is the threat management unit of the Los Angeles Police Department (LAPD), tasked with investigating harassment and stalking, especially against celebrities and officials.
-The TMU was formed in 1990 after the murder of actress Rebecca Lucile Schaeffer.
+The TMU was formed in 1990 after the murder of actress Rebecca Schaeffer.
 Over the years the TMU has been visited and emulated by law enforcement agencies and security companies across the United States and the world.

 In April 2008, the LAPD TMU teamed up to co-deploy with the LAPD Mental Evaluation Unit (MEU) because stalking suspects often suffer from some form of mental instability, and workplace violence suspects experience some form of mental health crisis when they make threats and when they are engaging in acts of violence.
 The MEU Systemwide Mental Assessment Response Team (SMART) accompanies TMU on all of its calls involving stalkers and workplace violence.
 Both the TMU and MEU comprise the Crisis Response Support Section (CRSS).

 The primary mission of the LAPD, TMU is to ensure the safety and well-being of members of the diverse communities of the City of Los Angeles by investigating and managing aggravated cases, both criminal and non-criminal, wherein individuals have demonstrated an abnormal fixation / obsession and have generated a long-term pattern of unsolicited acts of visitation, telephonic and/or written correspondence in a threatening manner toward a specific person.

 The TMU is responsibilities include the following: